General information about The Motor Ombudsman

 Yes, you are free to leave the process at any time.

-We are able to raise a case to help resolve your dispute, if:
+We are able to help resolve your dispute, if:

 You made a purchase from a business that is accredited to us

-You have been through the garage’s in-house complaints handling procedure.
-We cannot start to investigate your complaint until you and the retailer have had a proper chance to try and resolve the problem yourselves.
-This means that you must have used the retailer’s in-house complaints handling procedure, and have given them up to eight weeks to provide their final answer to your complaint in writing before approaching us.
+You have been through the accredited business’ in-house complaints handling procedure.
+We cannot start to investigate your complaint until you and the accredited business have had a proper chance to try and resolve the problem yourselves.
+This means that you must have made a complaint to the accredited business, preferably in writing, and have given them up to eight weeks to provide their final answer to your complaint in writing before approaching us.
+Please note that you can ask us to investigate further as soon as you receive a final response from the accredited business.

 Your purchase was made within the last six years.

-You can find this out by entering the name of the business into our online Garage Finder.
+You can find this out by entering your postcode or the name of the business into our online Garage Finder.

 If a business is not accredited, The Motor Ombudsman can point you in the right direction for where to go next to resolve your dispute such as the Citizens Advice Bureau.